Table of Contents

 Of all the things that motherhood can do to a woman, feeling ‘lost’ is one of them.

-Just the fact that you love your children so much means you can get lost in caring for their every need, when in fact, one of your other priorities needs to be looking after yourself too.
+Just the fact that you love your children so much means you can get lost in caring for their every need when, in fact, one of your other priorities needs to be looking after yourself, too.

 Tuning into you and remembering who you are.

-What did you enjoy before you had children?
+Just think – what did you enjoy before you had children?
 It’s likely you may still enjoy this now, so give yourself permission to rediscover this.